Bragado/RedReader/esofDocs/Model Process.md

 RedReader is too small a project to need a particular development model, but each release pretty much works like this:
 *	People continuously suggest new features.
-*	I pick out the most popular/useful ones to go into the release, and implement them over the course of a few months.
+*	The developer pick out the most popular/useful ones to go into the release, and implement them over the course of a few months.
 *	The code gets merged in immediately (continuous integration), and an alpha version gets built for nearly every commit.
-*	If other contributors submit pull requests during that time, I review them and they get merged in.
+*	If other contributors submit pull requests during that time, the main developer review them and they get merged in.
 *	Once all the stuff I've promised is done, I test all the major functionality on various platforms.
 *	Then, after a few days (to wait for alpha bug reports to come in) I make the release.